Private Equity Buy-and-Build: One HubSpot Across the Portfolio | SalesPlaybook

 Three lines on the value creation plan move with one CRM.

-Consolidation pays back on two independent levers — a top-line lever and a bottom-line lever — plus a reporting lever that earns its keep at the exit.
-All three compound over a two to four year hold.
+The business case rests on two independent levers — a top-line lever and a bottom-line lever — plus a reporting lever that earns its keep at exit.
+All three compound over a 2 to 4 year hold.

-How the CRM consolidation shows up on the bridge
+How the CRM consolidation shows up in the business case

 Indicative per-portfolio ranges, based on recent engagements